3D, Sockets, and Native Android with Appcelerator Titanium

 1. Create a native Android module to determine a device’s physical orientation as azimuth, pitch, and roll

-2. Use the above data to animate and render a 3D model using a Titanium WebView <canvas> and Three.js
+2. Use the above data to animate and render a 3D model using a Titanium WebView and

 3. Represent this 3D model on multiple remote client devices simultaneously using high volume, realtime network communication via Titanium Sockets